-States that reopened sooner, such as Texas, Arizona and Florida, experienced summer surges, report says.
+States that reopened sooner, such as Texas, Arizona, and Florida, experienced summer surges, report says.

-For every two deaths attributed to COVID-19 in the U.S., a third American dies as a result of the pandemic, according to new data publishing today (October 12, 2020) in the Journal of the American Medical Association.
+For every two deaths attributed to COVID-19 in the U.S., a third of American dies as a result of the pandemic, according to new data publishing today (October 12, 2020) in the Journal of the American Medical Association.

 The study, led by researchers at Virginia Commonwealth University, shows that deaths between March 1 and August 1 increased 20% compared to previous years — maybe not surprising in a pandemic.
 But deaths attributed to COVID-19 only accounted for 67% of those deaths.

 “Contrary to skeptics who claim that COVID-19 deaths are fake or that the numbers are much smaller than we hear on the news, our research and many other studies on the same subject show quite the opposite,” said lead author Steven Woolf, M.D., director emeritus of VCU’s Center on Society and Health.

 Excess mortality gives a more complete picture of the death toll of coronavirus disease 2019 (COVID-19) than official daily estimates.
 A research letter published in JAMA estimates that between March and July 2020, there were 225 530 excess deaths in the US.
 If the trend continues, the US could see more than 400 000 excess deaths by the end of 2020.